superdude12399/PrivacyPolicyDemo/README.md

-# PrivacyPolicy for the App (Demo) on the Quest App Lab store
+# Privacy Policy for the App (Demo) on the Quest App Lab store

 # (Demo) PrivacyPolicy - Alto Interactive